nottrobin/robinwinslow.uk/_articles/how-to-get-coding-tests-right.md

 ## Recommendations

-Taking all these points into account, my preferred type of technical tests would be centred around PRs into an open-source GitHub repository.
+Taking all these points into account, my preferred type of technical tests would be either:

+- Ask them to submit a pull request to an open source GitHub repository (other code hosts are available); or
+- Ask them to review an existing pull request (this will naturally take up less of their time)

+You can then discuss the code with them as in-depth as you'd like.
+You could even do a code review as an early stage in your hiring process, and then have them submit their own PR at a later stage in the process.

+Either way, I believe there's huge benefit to tests centred around pull-requests into an open-source GitHub repository.
+It's also important that the assignment is something very close to the work they would actually be doing in the job.

 For example, I really liked [the assignment I did a while back](https://www.linkedin.com/posts/robin-winslow-morris_tech-sector-job-interviews-assess-anxiety-activity-7100914498588286976-y4RL?utm_source=share&utm_medium=member_desktop) for [Deepset AI](https://www.deepset.ai/).

-It's also important that the work you get them to do is something very close to the work they would actually be doing in the job.

-By doing a test within an actual project on a code hosting platform, you get to test the engineer's skills within that platform, in the version control technology, in how they communicate when submitting code.
-If you like you can have some discussions about the code right there in the platform.
+By doing a test within an actual project on a code hosting platform, you get to test the engineer's skills:

+- within that platform
+- in the version control technology
+- in how they communicate around code

-This is about the closest you can possibly get to watching a prospective developer doing their actual job.
+I believe this is the most time-efficient way to get an impression of how a prospective developer would perform their actual job.

-If you don't want to take up too much of their time, instead of having them create a PR themselves, you could have them review an existing one.
-This should be pretty time efficient, but still tests a lot of their knowledge.
-You could even do a code review as an early stage in your hiring process, and then have them submit their own PR at a later stage in the process.
-# The big picture
-Okay now I've made my recommendations, I'd like to explore the broader attitudes and philosophies behind all this a bit.
-If you've made it down this far, perhaps you have an appetite for a little bit more exploration.
+If both sides are comfortable investing more time than this (so maybe in the very final stages), you can do actual pair programming on existing code problem together.
+You might even ask them to come into an office to do this.
+But this requires too much commitment to be a general-purpose assignment for a whole batch of candidates.

-## How did this happen?
+# How did we get here?

-A big looming question over all this is: How did we get here?
-Why are we in this state where so many hiring processes are so chronically broken?
+This is a big looming question over all this is.
+Why are we in this state where so many hiring processes are so chronically broken, given how much that must be costing companies?

 I believe this all stems from a sort of tech exceptionalism, an idea that the point of hiring developers is to find the true geniuses, the worthy ones, in a sort of initiation ceremony.